Undressed: The Ian Poulter Interview

 This is the first in a new series of interviews in Q&A form called Undressed, profiling dynamic, influential golf personalities.
 Look for a new 'Undressed' monthly.

 Ian James Poulter is one of golf’s unique personalities.
 Known for his gritty determiantion and flair for style, Ian was was the unquestionable star of the 2012 Ryder Cup.

-In addition to being one of the best golfers in the world, Ian has expanded his success to the business world, having launched IJP Design, www.ijpdesign.com, his apparel and lifestyle brand in 2007.
+In addition to being one of the best golfers in the world, Ian expanded his success to the business world through IJP Design, www.ijpdesign.com, his apparel and lifestyle brand in 2007.
 IJP Design can now be found in over 30 countries around the world.
 Chapeau Noir Golf recently caught up with Ian to get some insight into what makes Ian tick.

 Chapeau Noir Golf: You followed-up your dramatic play and stirring victory at the Ryder Cup with a great stroke play win at the WGC- HSBC Champions event in China.
 How would you rank your 2012 season and what can you attribute your success to?